Credit card issuers have been increasingly focused on business cards the past few years, and as a result we’ve seen a lot of innovation in this space.

 On top of that, you can also redeem points for a minimum of 1.25 cents each (and potentially more, as I’ll cover below) towards the cost of a travel purchase, including paying for flights, hotels, car rentals, and more.

-The Chase Sapphire Reserve has quickly become one of the most popular premium credit cards, and it’s one that many people have.
+The Chase Sapphire Reserve (review) is one of the most popular premium credit cards, and it’s one that many people have.
 If you have the Ink Business Preferred, Ink Business Cash, or Ink Business Unlimited in conjunction with the Sapphire Reserve, then you can redeem each point for 1.5 cents towards the cost of a travel purchase, getting you even more value for your points.

 This isn’t for everyone, but for a small business that’s growing, 0% intro APR can be a great benefit.
 Both the Ink Business Cash and Ink Business Unlimited offer 0% intro APR on purchases for the first 12 months.
 After that APR is variable.